 Recently, I read an article by Morten Rand-Hendriksen entitled Tools of the Trade, 2014 Edition.
 In the article, Rand-Hendriksen writes about the hardware, software and tools he uses on a day-to-day basis for WordPress and web development projects.
 In the epilogue, Rand-Hendriksen asks other WordPress designers and developers to reveal what tools their use for their projects, so I thought that I would respond to his request as well as share my knowledge on this subject.

-My article will be using the same layout as from the original article so Rand-Hendriksen can easily compare.
+My article will be using the same layout as the original article so Rand-Hendriksen can easily compare.

 My main computer is an Apple iMac 27” running Mavericks (MacOS X.9) with an Intel i5 3.2GHZ CPU, 32GB RAM, 2GB nVidia 680M graphics card, Fusion Drive, 1TB Hard Drive with external Blu-Ray drive.
 Many might feel this might be a little excessive for web development work, but I am also an avid gamer, primarily World of Warcraft.
-I love the game so much I have written a help guide for other players who want to play a Holy DPS Priest; but I digress.
+I love the game so much that I have written a helpful guide for other players who want to play a Holy DPS Priest; but I digress.

 For my laptop needs, I use a HP Chromebook 14.
 After spending £2500 on my iMac, I didn’t want to spend another £1000 on a MacBook or £500 on a PC laptop because I only use a laptop on an adhoc basis, so for £250 I couldn’t argue.
-The Chromebook is a really good and capable machine for taking on the road as it does everything I need it to do because I spend a majority of my time in Chrome anyway, but I do wish there was a decent code editor for it, if there is one, I have yet to find it.
+The Chromebook is a really good and capable machine for taking on the road as it does everything I need it to do because I spend the majority of my time in the Chrome browser anyway, but I do wish there was a decent code editor for it; if there is one, I have yet to find it.

 In recent years, I have streamlined the software I use.
-Once upon a time, I used to have lots of applications, but as software has got a lot better these days incorporating features from one another, I don’t need as many.
+Once upon a time, I used to have lots of applications, but as software has gotten a lot better these days incorporating features from one another, I don’t need as many.

 My code editor of choice is Adobe Dreamweaver.
 I have been using Dreamweaver since version 1.0 when it was first released in 1997 by Macromedia; I prefer a What You See Is What You Get (WYSIWYG) editor.
 I have tried using other editors like Coda 2, Sublime Text and Aptana Studio 3, but I always end up going back to Dreamweaver.
-I just find it a lot easier to create web pages from scratch in a couple mouse clicks instead of typing it all out long hand.
+I just find it a lot easier to create web pages from scratch in a couple of mouse clicks instead of typing it all out long hand.

-I don’t use Dreamweaver for WordPress projects though, I create child themes and then use the editor within WordPress to create the new styles.
+I don’t use Dreamweaver for WordPress projects though, I create child themes and then use the editor within WordPress to create new styles.

 My only graphics editor is Adobe PhotoShop.
 I have been using PhotoShop since version 2.5 and I have never found a reason to use anything else.
 I use PhotoShop for photo correction, cropping and resizing and creating website and email mockups.